mse150s20/p2-kinetics/README.md

 # File Descriptions
 ### idaho_infections.csv
-The idaho_infections.csv file contains the reported numbers of the total reported infected people, deaths, and recoveries in Idaho.
+The idaho_infections.csv file contains the reported numbers of the total reported infections, fatalities, and recoveries in Idaho.
 The file starts on the first day of reported cases in the state.
 It also includes the number of new cases of each designation.
 This csv file works in conjunction with kinetics.py as it will show the comparison of the reported data alongside the projected data.

 ### coronavirus.py
 This graph shows a prediction as well as the actual numbers of healthy, infected, recovered, and dead people.
 ### finding.py

 ### coronavirus-dead.py
-This graph shows a prediction of the number of healthy, infected, recovered, and dead people given constants of infection rate, recovery rate, and death rate.
+This graph shows a prediction of the number of healthy, infected, recovered, and deaths given constants of infection rate, recovery rate, and death rate.

 ### plot-infections.py
-This graph plots the data of infected and dead people in the state of Idaho from day 0 as the first person was infected to most current update of covid-19 statistics.
+This graph plots the data of infected and deaths in the state of Idaho from day 0 as the first person was infected to most current update of covid-19 statistics.

 ### coronavirus-copy.py
 This is a copy of coronavirus.py with the healthy individuals hidden, so that the modeled rate of infection can be easily compared to the actual data.
 This is to get a more accurate k1 and k2